 Technology developments are coming at us faster than we can read the documentation.
 With more and more services available on SAP it can be extremely challenging knowing which ones will suit your organisation’s current and future needs.

 But the good news is that business services are becoming much more adaptable and flexible, allowing you to do the things you need to do when you need to do them.
-In response to this and as a trend we’ve seen over the last year, SAP is positioning its SAP Cloud Platform to offer more business-oriented services, thus creating a whole new roadmap for this style of service which are designed to make it easier for companies to do business successfully.
+In response to this and as a trend we’ve seen over the last year, SAP is positioning its SAP Business Technology Platform to offer more business-oriented services, thus creating a whole new roadmap for this style of service which are designed to make it easier for companies to do business successfully.

 Take tax calculations.
 Tax is different in each country and building a solution which accounts for localised pricing and taxes can be challenging, as well as meeting country-specific regulations and compliancy.
 With SAP you can centralise services for these activities which makes international business activities much less complex to manage.